khonsulabs/bonsaidb-www/content/blog/2022-06-14-acid-on-apple.md

 +++
-title = "SQLite on macOS: Not ACID unless you build it yourself"
+title = "SQLite on macOS: Not ACID compliant with the bundled version"

 [extra]
 author = "Jonathan Johnson"
 author_url = "https://github.com/ecton"
-summary = "I tested how Apple utilizes F_BARRIERFSYNC in their bundled version of SQLite, and my conclusion is that Apple changed SQLite's ACID guarantees."
+summary = "In an effort to understand a benchmark I wrote, I tested how Apple altered SQLite's implementation in macOS."
 +++

 I'm building [a database](/about), and I consider SQLite a "gold standard" to compare my database against.
-While benchmarking new code recently, I noticed Apple's bundled version of SQLite is not ACID compliant, and from my understanding, cannot be made to be ACID compliant even when enabling `PRAGMA fullfsync`.
+While benchmarking new code recently, I noticed Apple's bundled version of SQLite is not ACID compliant.

 I do not consider myself an expert on these topics.
 If there are any errors in my analysis, please reach out to me, and I will correct them immediately.
 I'm